domhanak/droolsjbpm-integration/kie-server-parent/kie-server-remote/kie-server-graphql/kie-server-graphql-jbpm/docs/api/jbpm-schema-documentation.md

 <td valign="top"><a href="#processinstance">ProcessInstance</a>!</td>
 <td>

-Gets a ProcessInstance with id and containerId.
+Gets a ProcessInstance with id and containerId

 </td>
 </tr>